 - 8.8.1 Ex Parte Contacts.
-Councilmembers shall disclose any ex parte communications prior to deliberation on a quasi-judicial matter.
-A quasi- judicial matter is typically a hearing in which the City Council hears evidence and makes findings of fact to reach a conclusion based on the applicable law.
-An ex parte communication occurs when a Councilmember hearing a quasi-judicial matter communicates directly or indirectly with any person or party in connection with a matter before the Council, without notice and the opportunity for all parties to participate. - 8.8.2 Relevance.
+Councilmembers shall disclose any ex parte contacts prior to deliberation on a quasi-adjudicative matter. - 8.8.2 Relevance.
 All discussion must be relevant to the issue before the City Council.
 A Councilmember is given the floor only for the purpose of discussing the pending matter; discussion which departs from the item agendized for discussion is out of order.
 Councilmembers should avoid repetition and shall not discuss matters that are not on the agenda.
 Arguments for or against a measure should be stated as concisely as possible. - 8.8.3 Council Questions and Deliberations.
 Councilmembers may obtain the floor by seeking recognition from the Mayor.
-Following presentations to Council on an agenda item, Councilmembers shall each be given five minutes to ask questions of any presenter.
+Following presentations to Council on an agenda item, Councilmembers shall each be given 5 minutes to ask questions of any presenter.
 The Mayor may allow additional time for questions where appropriate.
 Following public comment, the Mayor may request that a motion be made and seconded.
 After the motion has been stated to the Council and seconded, any member of the Council has a right to discuss the motion after obtaining the floor.
-A member who has been recognized shall limit their time to five minutes, but may reserve any portion of their time for further questions or deliberations, as applicable, by advising the Mayor before yielding the floor.
-Councilmembers may yield any unused speaking time during Councilmember questions or deliberations to colleagues who have already used their allotted time.
-The Mayor may allow additional time for deliberations where appropriate to encourage meaningful discussion and exchange of ideas.
-This rule shall displace any conflicting rule in the City's adopted rules of procedure. - 8.8.4 Opportunity for Equal Participation.
-It is the policy of the Council to encourage the full, fair participation of all members of the
+A member who has been recognized should limit their time to 5 minutes. - 8.8.4 Opportunity for Equal Participation.
+It is the policy of the Council to encourage the full, fair participation of all members of the Council in discussions and deliberations.
+The Mayor may impose reasonable limits on the time any Councilmember is permitted to speak to advance this

-Council in discussions and deliberations.
-The Mayor may impose reasonable limits on the time any Councilmember is permitted to speak to advance this policy.
-In addition, all Councilmembers wishing to be recognized should be given an opportunity to speak before any member is allowed to speak a second time.

-- 8.8.5 Civility.
+- policy.
+In addition, all Councilmembers wishing to be recognized should be given an opportunity to speak before any member is allowed to speak a second time. - 8.8.5 Civility.
 While it is appropriate to vigorously debate a motion, its nature, or its consequences, Councilmembers shall avoid attacks on the motives, character, or personality of other Councilmembers, City staff, and members of the public.
 The Mayor shall rule out of order any Councilmember who engages in such attacks. - 8.8.6 Role of the Mayor.
 The Mayor has the responsibility for controlling and expediting the discussion of an agenda item.
 It is the duty of the Mayor to keep the subject clearly before the Councilmembers, to rule out irrelevant discussion, and to ensure civil discussion among Councilmembers. - 8.9 Meeting Length.
 Meetings of the City Council shall adjourn by 11:00 p.m. unless the time of adjournment is extended by a vote of a majority of the City Council.
 Discussion of an agenda item shall not begin after 10:30 p.m.
 Any motion to extend the meeting beyond 11:00 p.m. shall include a list of specific agenda items to be discussed or approved and shall specify the order these items shall be considered.
 If a meeting continues past 11:00 p.m., it shall end at 11:30 p.m.
-All meetings shall be adjourned at 11:30 p.m. unless by a vote of a majority of the City Council suspends this rule and Council votes affirmatively to extend the meeting past 11:30 p.m.
+All meetings shall be adjourned at 11:30 p.m. unless by a 2/3 vote the City Council suspends this rule and votes affirmatively to extend the meeting past 11:30 p.m.
 Following the adjournment of the meeting, any remaining items on the agenda shall be continued to the next regular meeting of the City Council. - 8.10 Public Hearing Procedures.
 The order of proceeding where there is a public hearing item (non-appeal items) before the City Council shall be as follows: - 1.
 Open Public Hearing - 2.
-Staff Report (preferably 10 minutes) - 3.
-Applicant's presentation (where applicable) (preferably 8 minutes) - 4.
-Ouestions from the Council - 5.
+Staff Report (≤ 10 minutes) - 3.
+Applicant's presentation (where applicable) (≤ 8 minutes) - 4.
+Questions from the Council - 5.
 Public comment - 6.
-Applicant's response to public comment (where applicable)

-- (preferably 2 minutes)

-- 7. Close Public Hearing

-- 8. City Council discussion and vote
+Applicant's response to public comment (where applicable) (2 minutes) - 7.
+Close Public Hearing - 8.
+City Council discussion and vote